shinyay/codelab-spring-cloud-gcp-mysql-code/README.md

 ### Prerequisite
 #### 1. Cloud SQL - MySQL Instance
+By the following steps, we will create Cloud SQL - MySQL instance, Database and Table on it.

 #### 1.1.
 Login to Google Cloud
 ```shell
 $ gcloud auth login